smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/applying.md

 of the character string is assumed to start with position 1 of the character string and to end with the last non-blank character.
-In other words, it is not possible to specify that trailing blanks should be considered part of a token\'s value.
+In other words, it is not possible to specify that trailing blanks should be considered part of a token's value.
 However, the nature of typical IBM i programming makes this unimportant because wherever trailing spaces are important, the overall size of the field where a token value is placed is being managed by some rule or characteristic of the target